10KD/kicstarter/README.md

 * In order to create a project, the user must be logged in.
 Trying to create a project while logged out will redirect you to the login page.
 * Trying to access the login page while already logged in will redirect you to the index page.

-To achieve this, I created two utilities: Auth routes (routes that cannot be accessed while logged in) and Proteced routes (routes that are only accessible while logged in).
-Both utilies get a boolean state mapped to them, which indicates whether or not a user is logged in.
+To achieve this, I created two utilities: Auth routes (which can be accessed without logging in) and Proteced routes (routes that are only accessible while logged in).
+Both utilities get a boolean state mapped to them, which indicates whether or not a user is logged in.
 They then return the component or redirect to the appropriate destination depending on the boolean.
 After I created those routes, the implementation was fairly straightforward.
 I componentized each route and nested them under a switch.
 ```ruby
 # route_util.jsx